gutoalvim/femder/README.md

 # 1) Download Miniconda 3 for your system. https://docs.conda.io/en/latest/miniconda.html

-# 2) In Anaconda Prompt create a new env -
+# 2) In Anaconda Prompt create a new env:

 $conda create -n myenv python=3.6